cctansh/FED-Assignment2/README.md

 - **Canvas API**: Utilized for drawing the interactive 'spin the wheel' feature, enabling graphical content directly in the browser.

+- **ExchangeRate API**: Utilized for showing the currency conversions on our products page.

 - **Sorting Algorithms**: Implemented to organize leaderboard data, ensuring that users are listed according to their scores or other criteria.

 - **Regular Expressions**: Used to validate user input formats, such as email addresses during account creation or sign-in processes.